bcmyguest1/canadian-election-results/Task Results and Explanation - README.txt

 -Enforce a time limit (forced table design): this could give some insight into initial thought process -Overall it is a good test for basic python knowledge and contructing custom sql queries on data

-To be clear, I am not certain I got everything exactly correct/optimized, so obviously take my feedback with a grain of salt.

 Aside - Table design could also be something like (I didn't model this in an ER diagram, so there might be some issues, but this is the general concept):